amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/Challenge-Mapping.md

 4. Who will be:
     - responsible & accountable for maintaining the RAID log mechanisms and artefacts
     - consulted & informed, given each of the mechanisms
-5. The delivery lead ensures that the **RAID Log** is documented and accessible by stakeholders and that any review events are scheduled
+5. The Delivery Owner ensures that the **RAID Log** is documented and accessible by stakeholders and that any review events are scheduled
 6. The delivery team populate the **RAID Log** with current known Risks, Assumptions, Issues and Dependencies and known details which typically include:
     - RAID type
     - Description